illian-g/Agentic-intelligence-E-I-network-on-silicon-neurons-DYNAP_SE2-/Readme.md

 The terminal would provide a link to the server that can be opened either through the browser on your local machine or given to **VS Code**

 5. Accesing the server on you local machine (*this is to be run in the local machine browser*)</br>`http://ncs-zemo.ini.uzh.ch:8080/lab?token=----` with using the token that you generated in Zemo
-(When accessing remotely without VPN, port forwarding is needed)
+(When accessing remotely port forwarding is needed)
       - You should be greeted with the follwoing welcome screen.
 You can use the `test` on top-right to start a new notebook with the test kernel.
       ![Welcome Jupyter Lab](doc/jupyter_lab_welcome.png)
       - If you want to open and work with `Samna_demo.ipynb`, you can open that from file explorer on left-side of the Jupyter Lab.